Learning End-to-End Lossy Image Compression: A Benchmark: Introduction

 Although tremendous progress has been made in end-to-end learned image compression, there is a lack of a systematic survey and benchmark to summarize and compare different methods thoroughly.
 To this end, in this work, we conduct a comprehensive survey of recent progress in learning-based image compression as well as a thorough benchmarking analysis on different methods of learning-based image compression.
 The contributions and novelties of existing works are summarized and highlighted, and future directions are illustrated.
 With the summarized guidance from the survey and benchmark, we propose a novel end-to-end learned image compression framework that offers state-of-the-art performance.

 The contributions of this paper are as follows:

 \begin{itemize} \item We comprehensively summarize the existing end-to-end learned image compression methods.
 The contributions and novelties of these methods are discussed and highlighted.
-The technical improvements of these methods are commented on based on their categorizations, which demonstrates a clear picture of the design methodologies and shows interesting future research directions.
+The technical improvements of these methods are commented on based on their categorizations, and we demonstrate a clear picture of the design methodologies and shows interesting future research directions.

 \item Inspired by the insights and challenges summarized for the existing approaches, we further explore the potential of end-to-end learned image compression and propose a coarse-to-fine hyperprior modeling framework for lossy image compression.
-The proposed method is shown to outperform existing methods in terms of not only the coding performance but also the potential to be accelerated.
+The proposed method is shown to outperform existing methods in terms of coding performance, while keeping the time complexity low on parallel computing hardwares.

 \item We conduct a thorough benchmark analysis to compare the performance of existing end-to-end compression methods, the proposed method, and traditional codecs.
 The comparison is conducted fairly from different perspectives, \textit{i.e.} the rate-distortion performance on different ranges of bit-rate or resolution and the complexity of the implementation. \end{itemize}